ungoogled-software/ungoogled-chromium/BUILDING.md

 ## The building system

 ungoogled-chromium provides a flexible and extensible Python library called [`buildlib`](buildlib) that does source code downloading, source cleaning, domain substitution, patching, building, and packaging.
 There's no documentation on `buildlib` yet, but it's pretty straight-forward to use.
-[See `build.py`](build.py) for an example on using `buildlib`.
+See `build_*.py` for examples on using `buildlib`.

 Currently, there is no command-line-configurable build script.
 You must create a script to use `buildlib`.